RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

 - `<cert-name>` - The name of the certificate you want to replace.
 See the [certificates table]({{<relref "/rs/security/certificates">}}) for the list of valid certificate names.
 - `<cert-file-name>` - The name of your certificate file
 - `<key-file-name>` - The name of your key file

-{{<note>}}
-- The new certificates should be placed in a temporary location on one of the cluster nodes, for example under /tmp.
-  The files under the /etc/opt/redislabs path should not be overwritten manually.
-{{<note>}}

 For example, to replace the admin console (`cm`) certificate with the private key `key.pem` and the certificate file `cluster.pem`: